310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Chiaki smilesoft %}
 I drew the design to make it visually understandable, but… It seems as though it had the opposite effect, huh?

-The head piece is a helmet covering the whole face.
-I took visibility into account, and made the face shield bigger.
+The head piece is a helmet which covers the whole face.
+I took visibility into account, so I made the face shield bigger.

 The part dangling from the neck is a scarf.
 It’s two meters long.
 Imagining it flowing in the wind fires up my heart…♪
 {% endbubble %}